Symmetries of flat manifolds, Jordan property and the general Zimmer program: Actions of simple groups on flat manifolds

 \section{Actions of simple groups on flat manifolds}

-\begin{theorem} Let $G$ be a noncommutative simple group and $M^{n}$ a closed flat manifold.
+\begin{lemma} Let $G$ be a noncommutative simple group and $M^{n}$ a closed flat manifold.
 Suppose that $G$ acts on $M$ effectively by homeomorphisms.
-Then $G$ is isomorphic to the quotient group of a finite subgroup in $ \mathrm{GL}_{n}(\mathbb{Z})$ by the holonomy group of $M.$ \end{theorem}
+Then $G$ is isomorphic to the quotient group of a finite subgroup in $ \mathrm{GL}_{n}(\mathbb{Z})$ by the holonomy group of $M.$ \end{lemma}

 \begin{proof} By Theorem \ref{th3}, there is an exact sequence

 Since $G$ is a noncommutative simple group, the normal abelian subgroup $A$ is trivial.
 Therefore, $G$ is isomorphic to $\Phi ^{\ast }/\Phi .$ \end{proof}